disclaimer

 • Littering

-• Walking a dog without a lease
+• Walking a dog without a leash

 • Noise violation